usnistgov/OSCAL/working/lib/XSLT/resolution-notes.md

 This adds the new `part` at the end of the `ac.1` control.

 Note also that position "before" and "after" work only when @target is also used.
 They result in no addition being made.
 (A Schematron check could be made for this.)
+(Or: 'before' and 'after' can work for